 If you are unsure if your motion sensor is normally-open or normally-closed, connect it using the third diagram above.
 Power up the PicoBoo, wait a few minutes for the motion sensor to warm up.
 Trip your sensor as you watch the yellow input light on the PicoBoo.
-If the yellow light turns ON when the motion sensor activates, it's normally-open.
-If it turns off, it's normally-closed.
+If the yellow light turns ON when the motion sensor activates, it's normally-closed.
 If it does nothing there is a wiring problem.